 Needs assessment, former defence minister warns of China’s changed priority

-New Delhi, June 25: Former defence minister, A K Antony has said that Beijing has sudden changed its priority as Galwan Valley was never a point of dispute.
+New Delhi, June 25: Former defence minister, A K Antony has said that Beijing has suddenly changed its priority as Galwan Valley was never a point of dispute.

 "In UPA II, I found some changes in Chinese priority.
 That is why Depsang and Chumar, they came into our territory and after our persuasion, they went back.
 At that time, their priority was their conflict in the South China Sea.
 They were trying to completely bring it under their control.
 They were more concerned about Taiwan.
 Hong Kong, Xinjiang.
 But again they have changed their priority," Antony told The Indian Express.